Where does your state rank?

 Some unexpected findings

-The results are as interesting as they are surprising: Who would have thought residents of Washington D.C. are the happiest?
-Or that Connecticut is the most stressed-out state?
+The results are as interesting as they are surprising: Would you have guessed Delaware is the happiest state?
+Or that Connecticut is the most stressed out?
 Or that Mississippians are the sleepiest—by a long shot?
 Take a look at this year’s results to see where your state ranks.
-The answers might surprise you!
+The answer might surprise you.

 See this year’s results